Angela Orosz: Birth parents

-Orosz-Richt's parents, Dr. Avraham (Tibor) Bein (born June 2, 1912) and Vera (Veronika) Otvos (born April 2, 1920, Budapest), were Hungarian Jews.
+Orosz-Richt's parents, Dr. Avraham (Tibor) Bein (born June 2, 1912) and Vera (Veronika) Otvos (born April 2, 1920), were Hungarian Jews.
 They married in March 1943, in Sarospatak, in northwest Hungary, where Avraham lived and Vera was working as a nanny.
 During the Nazi cleansing of Hungary in 1944, they were sent by cattle car on the day after Passover to the nearby Sátoraljaújhely ghetto.
 On May 22, they were sent on another cattle car to Auschwitz-Birkenau, where they arrived on May 25.

 Concentration camp

 Both went through the selection process upon entering Auschwitz, and were deemed fit for the work camps.
 Otvos-Bein was pregnant with Angela at the time, which should have been an immediate death sentence during selection.
 Her mother thought that her pregnancy would elicit sympathy, and told Josef Mengele about her pregnancy.
 He laughed, calling her a "stupid goose," and apparently did not believe her, sending her to the work camp instead of the gas chamber.
 She had prisoner number A6075 tattooed on her wrist.

 Orosz-Richt's father, Tibor was murdered in the camp in July by another Jewish man a few months later at age 32, but her mother survived.
 She went through various work programs.
 Road construction proved too much for her in her pregnancy, and she told a prisoner in charge (the Blockaelteste) that she was pregnant, and was sent to work in the kitchen instead.
 There, late in her pregnancy, Mengele took her into the medical experimentation unit.
 He injected various poisons into her cervix.
 These left Otvos-Bein sterile, but did not kill the fetus.
 A Jewish camp doctor tried to convince the mother-to-be to abort the child, but Vera's mother appeared in a dream telling her that "Hashem (God) is with you", and she decided to keep the child.

 When Otvos-Bein went into labor, she confided in another Blockaelteste, whose position and medical knowledge, gained from her own father's medical practice, allowed her to assist in the delivery.
 Due to the malnutrition and medical experimentation suffered by Otvos-Bein, the baby was severely underweight, about 2.5 lbs (a little over one kilogram), and too weak to audibly cry.
 This probably saved their lives.
 Vera Otvos-Bein returned to work two to three hours later, hiding her baby under rubbish, and nursing her for about a month until the camp was liberated by Allied forces.
-Otvos-Bein also breastfed another baby born at the camp two days before liberation, György Faludi.
+Otvos-Bein also breastfed another baby born at the camp on the day of liberation, György Faludi.
 According to Auschwitz museum records, they were the only two camp births known to survive.